Slow persuasion: Belief-based conflict of interest

-The public finds it myopically optimal to take action $a=1$ when $p_{\textsl{a},0} \geq 1/3$, which occurs precisely when $p \geq 2/3$.
-This is the agent's (Markov) strategy from §\ref{sec:intro:example}.

 In light of \Cref{observation:Pa_beliefs}, MPEs have all of the same properties as in the common-prior case.
-For the same reason as in \Cref{observation:myopic} (§\ref{sec:myopic}), a regular Markov strategy $A : [0,1] \to \Delta([0,1])$ is part of a MPE iff it is myopic.
-Given a regular Markov strategy $A$, the principal's induced flow payoff is now
+For the same reason as in \Cref{observation:myopic} (§\ref{sec:myopic}), a regular Markov strategy $A : [0,1] \to \Delta(\mathcal{A})$ is part of a MPE iff it is myopic.
+Given a regular Markov strategy $A$, the sender's induced flow payoff is now

-since the agent's belief is $\phi(p,p_0,p_{\textsl{a},0})$ when the principal's is $p$.
+since the decision-maker's belief is $\phi(p,p_0,p_{\textsl{D},0})$ when the sender's is $p$.
 (Note that $u$ depends on the priors.)
 It remains true that $u$ is piecewise continuous and upper semi-continuous.
-Given $u$, the principal's best-reply problem is unchanged, noting again that $p_t$ is the \emph{principal's} belief. \footnote{It is important that we use the principal's belief.
-The agent's belief is not a martingale from the principal's perspective, as she expects it to drift toward her own.} All preceding results therefore remain valid: the principal's value function is a generalised concave envelope (\Cref{proposition:value_fn}), she provides more information the more patient she is (\Cref{proposition:beliefs_comp_stat}), and her information provision is well-approximated by static persuasion when she is sufficiently patient (\Cref{proposition:beliefs_persuasion}).
+Given $u$, the sender's best-reply problem is unchanged, noting again that $p_t$ is the \emph{sender's} belief.

+All of our preceding results therefore remain valid: the sender's value function is a generalised concave envelope (\Cref{proposition:value_fn}), she provides more information the faster evidence accumulates and the more patient she is (\Cref{proposition:beliefs_comp_stat}), and her information provision is well-approximated by unconstrained persuasion when information can be generated quickly (\Cref{proposition:beliefs_persuasion}).